Ancient-Wisdom.Co.Uk

 Menes' Egyptian inscriptions were written in Sumerian script (not the later conventionalized hieroglyphs) and deciphered to match Menes' Mesopotamian and Elam records as well as his official seals in the Indus Valley (where he was a Sumerian governor there until he revolted against his father (Sargon) and annexed Egypt).
 Menes had a son named Narmar or Naram (Naram Enzu) whom he sent to the Indus colony of Edin as a viceroy.

-(Click here for more on this subject)
+(More on this subject)

 'Buckets', 'Corn' and the 'Tree of Life'.